AndrewHakmi/Nexus/Testing.md

 ## Testing AutoGPT

-We appreciate your interest in testing AutoGPT!
+We appreciate your interest in testing Auto-GPT!
 Your contribution is very valuable and this way you can help us ensure we ship better software.
 Testing is available for all technical levels.
 You do not need to be a programmer.
-Any user of AutoGPT can be a tester.
+Any user of Auto-GPT can be a tester.

 Below are some tips to get you started.